eclipse-tractusx/pcf-exchange-kit/docs/page_adoption-view.md

 1. The data consumer realizes that he needs the PCF for a specific component and that this data is not available in his local data (or is not of sufficient quality).
 2. With his PCF Data exchange tool, the data consumer checks whether the required PCF data is available via Catena-X (from a technical perspective, this means that there is already a digital twin for the component and that the PCF submodel is available for this twin).
 If so, the tool would “fetch up” this data.
 If not, the user can request this data from the supplier as described in the next steps.
 3. The data consumer submits a “PCF request” (according to the standardized API [CX-0028](https://catena-x.net/de/standard-library)) to his supplier.
-In doing so, he asks the supplier to provide PCF data for the specific component, which was determined in accordance with the requirements of the Catena-X PCF Rulebook.
+In doing so, he asks the supplier to provide PCF data for the specific component, which was determined in accordance with the requirements of the Catena-X PCF Rulebook ([CX-0029](https://catena-x.net/de/standard-library)).

 With this request, the process temporarily ends for the data consumer.
 The ball is now in the data provider's playing field.: